Concessions & Charges

 Prior to an appeal being lodged with the Commissioner of the Queensland Fire and Emergency Service, the property owner is required to contact the local Council and have them consider the circumstances of the case that the property owner advises and correct any identified error.

 Please note that an appeal must be lodged to the Commissioner of the Queensland Fire and Emergency Service within thirty days from the date of issue of the rate notice.
 For more information about Queensland Fire and Emergency Service and the Emergency Management Levy visit the website.

-As at 1 July 2021, some properties within Livingstone Shire will change from a Class C levy to a Class B levy due to an increase in fire officers and upgrade to a 7 days a week, day-work station at Yeppoon Fire and Rescure Station.
+As at 1 July 2021, some properties within Livingstone Shire has changed from a Class C levy to a Class B levy due to an increase in fire officers and upgrade to a 7 days a week, day-work station at Yeppoon Fire and Rescue Station.
 The EML Class change is required to ensure an equitable levy contribution is made by all landowners receiving the benefit of those fire and emergency services.
 To find out if your property is included and what it means for you, visit the Queensland Government website.